-4.a.
-The University should be consistent in its application of English language requirements to ensure that the student body has the competence to engage in the curricular elements that involve English.
+The University should be consistent in its application of English language 4.a requirements to ensure that the student body has the competence to engage in the curricular elements that involve English.
 The present extended admission criteria presented in the application should be also published in the program's webpage.
 In this way students will be able to know exactly what skills they need to have in order to have a successful completion of the program.

-The University applies the English language requirements as set by the relevant CYQAA announcements (Link1) (Link2).
 The University's website reflects the information of the programme that is currently evaluated and running.
 The Public platforms are fed with new information regarding the programme as soon as planned changes are approved by pertinent academic and governing University's bodies and, when necessary, by CYQAA.
 Upon the programme's accreditation the University's website will be updated to reflect the approved structure and content.
+Undoubtedly the admission criteria are explained and are given at a written mode to all the people who are interested in.
+However based on the committee's recommendation all of the will be part of the updated webpage after the accreditation of the programme.

-4.b.
-The students' handbook describes the general studying regulations applied for every student at the University.
+The students' handbook describes the general studying regulations applied for every 4.b student at the University.
 It would be useful to offer a differentiated handbook dedicated to students enrolled on a postgraduate distance learning program.